dashapetr/document-agent/README.md

 1. Choose `General configuration` from the left side panel
 2. Click on the `Edit` button
-3. Modify `Timeout` by increasing it to 1 minute 30 seconds to make sure your Lambda won't fail while waiting for document parsing.
+3. Modify `Timeout` by increasing it to 3 minutes 30 seconds to make sure your Lambda won't fail while waiting for document parsing.
 4. Click on the `Save` button

 **Add code:**